Open Accessibility Menu

 2. The resident will be able to become the patient’s ally, provide support and counsel in a primary care setting, and provide information and other resources needed by the patient.

-3. The resident will be sensitive to cultural, disability, lifestyle, and gender differences in addiction medicine patients.
+3. The resident will be sensitive to cultural, disability, lifestyle, and gender differences in patients with a substance use disorder.

 4. The resident will be able to articulate, understand, and practice in a way consistent with ethically sound, patient-centered practices.